CT Bar Association

 - Town of West Hartford v.
 Rechel, 190 Conn.
 114, 459 A.2d 1015 (1983)

-A past president and current member of the Torrington Rotary Club, Attorney Logan’s service to the community earned him the prestigious Paul Harris Fellowship Award.
-He is the co-founder a charitable golf outing which has raised approximatelyone million dollars.
-He is a past treasurer of the Avon Democratic Town Committee and past chair and treasurer of the Torrington Democratic Town Committee.
-He is a past-chair of the Torrington Ethics Commission and as a member of the Avon Inland Wetlands Commission.
-For two years he taught political science as a part-time lecturer at Northwest Community College.
+A past president and current member of the Torrington-Winsted Rotary Club, Attorney Logan’s service to the community earned him the prestigious Paul Harris Fellowship Award.
+He is the co-founder a charitable golf outing which has raised over One Million dollars.
+He is a past treasurer of the Avon Democratic Town Committee and a past chair and treasurer of the Torrington Democratic Town Committee.
+He is a past-chair of the Torrington Ethics Commission and is a former member of the Avon Inland Wetlands Commission.
+For two years Attorney Logan taught political science at Northwest Community College.

-Attorney Logan is a member of the Golf Club of Avon and the Northwest Chamber of Commerce.
-He lives in Avon with his wife and youngest children.
+Attorney Logan lives in Avon with his wife and youngest children.

-Attorney Logan authored numerous editorials for the Connecticut Law Tribune editorial board.
+Attorney Logan authored numerous editorials adopted by the Connecticut Law Tribune editorial board.
 He has also written:

 - Connecticut’s Visitation Statute after Troxel v.
 Granville, Connecticut Lawyer, Vol. 11 No. 3 (2000)